About — The founder & the studio v1.0 · May 2026

 Before that, he held software-architect and lead-developer roles across fintech, telecom, public-health, and government data platforms — including a public-health data platform that ran at 99.9% uptime for thousands of users.

-He designs, builds, and ships full products solo — backend and frontend, infrastructure and interface.
-That is what makes the studio model possible: the studio is a person before it is an org.
+He designs, builds, and ships full products end to end — backend and frontend, infrastructure and interface.
+That full-stack range is what makes a lean studio model possible.

 02 — The arc